Willometers/billmiles.github.io/about.md

 layout: page
 title: About
 permalink: Software Engineering student
+published: true
 ---
+---
+layout: page
+title: About
+permalink: /about/
+---

-Cataloguing my coding journey with FLatiron
+Cataloguing my coding journey with Flatiron

 ### More Information